Alternova-Inc/flasksearch/frontend/README.md

 1. Remove the mock API script import from `index.html`
 2. Remove the HTMX request override in the JavaScript
-3. Update the HTMX attributes in the search input to point to the correct endpoint
+3. Update the API token in the HTMX headers attribute

 ## Mock Data